 Interest Rate Risk: The market value of bonds and other fixed-income securities changes in Issuer Risk: the risk that the value of a security may decline response to interest rate changes and other factors.
 Interest rate risk is the risk that prices of bonds and other fixed-income securities will increase as interest rates fall and decrease as interest rates rise.
 The Portfolio may be subject to a greater risk of rising interest rates due to the current period of historically low rates.
 For example, if interest rates increase by 1%, assuming a current portfolio duration of ten years, and all other factors being equal, the value of the Portfolio's investments would be expected to decrease by 10%.
 The magnitude of these fluctuations in the market price of bonds and other fixed-income securities is generally greater for those securities with longer maturities.
 Fluctuations in the market price of the Portfolio's investments will not affect interest income derived from instruments already owned by the Portfolio, but will be reflected in the Portfolio's net asset value.
-The Portfolio may lose money participants to make a market in fixed income securities, and if short-term or long-term interest rates rise sharply in a manner not anticipated by Portfolio management.
-To the extent the Portfolio invests in debt securities that may be prepaid at the option of the obligor (such as mortgage-backed securities), the sensitivity of such securities to changes in interest rates may increase (to the detriment of the Fund) when interest rates rise.
+The Portfolio may lose money if participants to make a market in fixed income securities, and short-term or long-term interest rates rise sharply in a manner not anticipated by Portfolio management.
+To the extent the Portfolio invests in debt securities that may be prepaid at the option of the obligor (such as mortgage-backed securities), the sensitivity of such securities to changes in interest rates may increase (to the detriment of the Portfolio) when interest rates rise.
 Moreover, because rates on certain floating rate debt securities typically reset only periodically, changes in prevailing interest rates (and particularly sudden and significant changes) can be expected to cause some fluctuations in the net asset value of the Portfolio to the extent that it invests in floating rate debt securities.
 These basic principles of bond prices also apply to U.S. Government securities.
-A security backed by the "full faith and credit" of the complexity.
-Changes in the value of the derivative may not U.S. Government is guaranteed only as to its stated interest rate and face value at maturity, not correlate perfectly with, and may be more sensitive to marketits current market price.
+A security backed by the "full faith and credit" of the U.S. Government is guaranteed only as to its stated interest rate and face value at maturity, not its current market price.
 Just like other fixed-income securities, government-guaranteed securities will fluctuate in value when interest rates change.
 A general rise in interest rates has the potential to cause investors to move out of fixed-income securities on a large scale, which may increase redemptions from funds that hold large amounts of fixed-income securities.
-Heavy redemptions could cause the Portfolio to sell assets at inopportune times or at and/or increased volatility.
-Over-the- counter derivatives are a loss or depressed value and could hurt the Portfolio's performance.
+Heavy redemptions could cause the Portfolio to sell assets at inopportune times or at a loss or depressed value and could hurt the Portfolio's performance.

-also subject to the risk that the other party in the transaction Credit Risk: Credit risk refers to the possibility that the issuer of a debt security (i.e., the borrower) will not be able to make principal and interest payments when due.
-Changes in an issuer's credit rating or the market's perception of an issuer's creditworthiness may also affect creditworthiness of the exchange itself or the related clearing the value of the Fund's investments in that issuer.
+Credit Risk: Credit risk refers to the possibility that the issuer of a debt security (i.e., the borrower) will not be able to make principal and interest payments when due.
+Changes in an issuer's credit rating or the market's perception of an issuer's creditworthiness may also affect the value of the Portfolio's investment in that issuer.
 The degree of credit risk depends on the issuer's financial condition and on the terms of the securities.